mwoiii/dynamic-skins-fix/README.md

 ## About

-A Risk of Rain 2 mod that aims to fix all dynamic skins after they were broken in the optimisation patch.
+A Risk of Rain 2 mod that aims to fix most dynamic skins after they were broken in the optimisation patch.

 ## Installation